anayush87/Analysis_PMGSY/README.md

 ## ⚙️ Setup

-To run the analysis, ensure you have the following Python libraries installed:
+- To run the analysis, ensure you have the following Python libraries installed:

 ```bash
 pip install pandas numpy matplotlib
 ```
+- Or a Google Colab Environment
 ---

 ## 📁 Data Description